Easy Homemade Wontons elevate this Thai wonton and vegetable soup for a healthy meal.

 Simmer on a medium heat for about 5 minutes or until veggies are slightly tender but still have some bite to them.

-You can also add a dash of white pepper, squeeze of lime/lemon, or spicy chili oil for some heat.
+Garnish with a dash of white pepper, squeeze of lime/lemon, fried garlic, or spicy chili oil.

 Can the Soup Be Made Ahead of Time?

-This soup is best eaten right away, but if you need to have things prepped ahead, you can have all your veggies chopped and store them in a container a day ahead.
+This soup is best eaten right away, since the wontons will get soggy the longer they sit in the broth.
+You can have all your veggies chopped and filling prepped and stored in a separate container in the refrigerator a day ahead.

 This is great to have for quick soups or snacks.
 Just keep in mind that if the wontons are frozen, they will need to be boiled a little longer to get cooked through.